How to Use Papaya Leaf Juice for Dengue Fever

 After washing it and pulling off the woody stem, I took it to a restaurant that made fruit smoothies and got them to blend it up with coconut water and pineapple.

-On day 5, I found a juicing shop and took another two young papaya leaves to them and had them added to a freshly made juice with pineapple, celery and beet, a known blood builder and liver toxic.
+On the afternoon of day 4, I found a juicing shop and took another two young papaya leaves to them and had them added to a freshly made juice with pineapple, celery and beet, a known blood builder and liver toxic.

 Take them to a sink and wash them well then tear off the fibrous stem.
 You only want the young green leaves.
 Some resources recommend deveining these of their center part as well, though I didn’t do this.